MTI

 COMMENTS

-1. Finalists for Singapore Tourism Awards 2022 unveiled
+2. Finalists for Singapore Tourism Awards 2022 unveiled

 Singapore, 13 May 2022 -The Singapore Tourism Board (STB) is pleased to announce today the 81 finalists for the Experience Excellence, Enterprise Excellence, Customer Service and Special Awards categories of the Singapore Tourism Awards 2022, Singapore's most prestigious awards for the tourism sector.
 To be held on 24 May 2022, the ...

-3. Finalists for Singapore Tourism Awards 2022 unveiled
+3. Finalists For Singapore Tourism Awards 2022 Unveiled

 Singapore, 24 May 2022 - 35 individuals and organisations were recognised this evening at the Singapore Tourism Awards 2022 for demonstrating resilience, innovation and service excellence amidst the challenges of the COVID-19 pandemic last year.
 Organised by the Singapore Tourism Board (STB), and held at the Shangri-La Hotel, the Singapore ...

-4. Finalists For Singapore Tourism Awards 2022 Unveiled
+4. Finalists for Singapore Tourism Awards 2022 unveiled

 Singapore, 24 May 2022 - 35 individuals and organisations were recognised this evening at the Singapore Tourism Awards 2022 for demonstrating resilience, innovation and service excellence amidst the challenges of the COVID-19 pandemic last year.
 Organised by the Singapore Tourism Board (STB), and held at the Shangri-La Hotel, the Singapore ...

-5. PDF Singapore Tourism Awards 2022: 35 individuals and organisations ...
+6. PDF Singapore Tourism Awards 2022: 35 individuals and organisations ...

 Singapore Tourism Awards 2022: 35 individuals and organisations celebrated for outstanding contributions during COVID-19 ANNEX A The Singapore Tourism Awards 2022 Finalists and Recipients Customer Service Excellence Customer Service Excellence for Attractions Abigail Jansen Sentosa Development Corporation Alexander Papayoanou

-7. Singapore Tourism Awards 2022 celebrates 35 individuals and
+7. Singapore Tourism Awards 2022 Open Call

 8. Speech by MOS Alvin Tan at the Singapore Tourism Awards 2022